DenisDr1/PapersSearch1/README.md

 ## Description

 This scientific article retrieval system uses the MPNet model to create vector representations of paper abstracts and queries.
 Using Faiss, it allows searching for the most relevant articles based on the user's query.

+This is the part of the project that searches, retrieves main information about papers and provides the ability to download PDF versions of articles.